 Forced Air VS Free Flowing

-Deciding to go with forced air or have a free-flowing air vent on your dog house shouldn’t be a difficult decision.
+Deciding to use forced air or have a free-flowing air vent in your dog’s house shouldn’t be difficult.
 If you live somewhere that gets hot weather, I’d recommend the forced air vent so you can help to keep the dog house cool.
 Now, this won’t work if you use a dog house air conditioner, but it will definitely help to keep the dog house cool.

-Forced air ventilation is also a good idea if you have a damp climate.
-The reason being is that you can have extended periods where the temperature may not fluctuate enough to warrant turning on a fan via a thermostat.
-However, if you utilize a timer for a fan to ventilate the dog house regularly, you can decrease the possibility of mold to grow inside the dog house.
+Forced air ventilation is also good if you have a damp climate.
+You can have extended periods where the temperature may not fluctuate enough to warrant turning on a fan via a thermostat.
+However, if you utilize a timer for a fan to ventilate the dog house regularly, you can decrease the possibility of mold growing inside the dog house.